icing/blog/hpack-bombing-apache.md

 These are obeyed by its HTTP/1.x and also by the HTTP/2 implementation.
-However, the HTTP/2 implementation had an unintended weakness which Gal discovered: *it does counts duplicate, empty headers as a single header*.
+However, the HTTP/2 implementation had an unintended weakness which Gal discovered: *it counts duplicate, empty headers as a single header*.

 The reason for that was that in HTTP, those are the same.
 Consider a HTTP/1.1 request like